 How to Talk to One Half a Brain

-Once neurosurgeons began performing commissurotomies, they started producing patients with left and right hemispheres that could no longer exchange information, so this means that what their left brain knows, their right brain might not, and vice versa.
+Once neurosurgeons began performing commissurotomies, they started producing patients with an interesting right brain vs. left brain result.
+Left and right hemispheres that could no longer exchange information, so this means that what their left brain knows, their right brain might not, and vice versa.
 Realizing this was the case, Sperry, Gazzaniga, and other investigators began devising novel ways to query one-half of the brain at a time.